dfu-programmer/dfu-programmer/test/README.md

 ## Setup Script for new Pi

 You should be able to copy and paste this block into a new Pi install to get it ready to run the tests.
-The last step is the interactive `raspi-config` setup.

 ```bash
 # Dependencies